-During 2024, HCC began year four of the RPSSI program in partnership with Northwell Health and the North Shore University Center for AIDS Research and Treatment (CART).
+During 2024, HCC continued year 4 and began year 4 of the RPSSI program in partnership with Northwell Health and the North Shore University Center for AIDS Research and Treatment (CART).
 HCC is proud to be a partner in this multi-organization effort implemented by hospitals, clinics, and community based organizations in Nassau County.
 In 2024, 274 clients received RPSSI services.